 The immense body of art work illustrated by Vince Colletta presents me with a marvelous window into the creativity of the man.
 From the 50s, during which time he penciled and exquisitely inked the stories, to the birth and successful emergence of superheroes that continues today.
-Here are a few examples from the book “THE MOST BEAUTIFUL WOMEN ON EARTH, VINCE COLLETTA – LIFE AND ART” which, by the way, is a must read not only for those who love comic book art and publishing lore, but also to examine the incredible tale of a life that, in ways that will surprise you, has become even more fascinating since he died in 1991.
+Here are a few examples from the book “THE MOST BEAUTIFUL WOMEN IN COMICS, VINCE COLLETTA – LIFE AND ART” which, by the way, is a must read not only for those who love comic book art and publishing lore, but also to examine the incredible tale of a life that, in ways that will surprise you, has become even more fascinating since he died in 1991.
 Vinnie’s women usually had sumptuous lips and that famously substantial mascara.
 Reader’s comments over the years have been interesting.

 Andrew Wahl: Personally, I don’t put much of Vince Colletta’s inking in the “beauty” category.
 But I am trying to keep an open mind as I revisit my old comics for these reviews, and judge each book with a fresh set of eyes.
 That’s why I’ve been surprised to find Colletta’s work on Warlord better than I remember.
 This issue is a good example: I typically like Bruce Patterson’s inks, but didn’t find them to be an improvement over Colletta’s work on the title.

 Ben Herman: For something that was inked by Vince Colletta (Warlord,) this actually looks pretty good.
 Maybe it was the fact that Shakira, a sexy lady clad in a fur bikini, was in pretty much every single panel of the story motivated Colletta to put in a little bit more effort that usual?
 Whenever there happened to be a beautiful woman in whatever he happened to be inking, suddenly Colletta always seemed inspired to do just a little bit more work than he usually would.